omnetpp/omnetpp/doc/src/userguide/launcher.rst

 .. tip::

-   One little tip that we found useful: if you have a pointer in the program that actually points to an array (of objects, etc), you can have it displayed as an array, too.
+   One little tip that we found useful: if you have a pointer in the program that actually points to an array (of objects, etc.), you can have it displayed as an array, too.
 In :guilabel:`Variables`, right-click the variable and choose :guilabel:`Display As Array` from the menu.
 You will be prompted for a start index and the number of elements to display.